-While it's true that Drupal is trying to shift toward the headless architecture, it was created as a monolithic CMS.
-You'll need to invest even more time and work to configure it to use headless Drupal.
-In addition, the platform won't ever have all the true power of a truly headless CMS.
+While it's true that Drupal is trying to shift toward headless architecture, it was created as a monolithic CMS.
+You'll need to invest more time and work configuring it to use headless Drupal.
+In addition, the platform won't ever have all the true power of a genuinely headless CMS.

-Let's look at some of the reasons why going headless with Agility CMS is a better option than Drupal.
+Let's consider why going headless with Agility CMS is a better option than Drupal.

 Benefits of Headless CMS vs. Drupal:

 It's no secret that content creation is often a touchy subject due to the number of people involved in the process.
-From developers to marketing specialists to CXOs, everyone has a say in the content.
+Everyone has a say in the content, from developers to marketing specialists to CXOs.
 While paying attention to everyone is essential, this often causes delays.